 These objectives support goals that will improve water security in developing countries and support a wide range of U.S. government foreign policy and sustainable development priorities.
 The exchanges are demand driven as host country stakeholders identify key water issues and the USWP identifies the appropriate expert to provide in-country support.
 Topics of exchanges include but are not limited to: water, sanitation and hygiene (WASH), water governance, integrated water resources management (IWRM), water efficiency and productivity, water-energy-food nexus, conflict mitigation and more.

 The USWP also supports study tours and knowledge exchanges of various international stakeholders.
 These exchanges allow a delegation comprised of leaders in the water sector of a selected country to tour a region of the United States to learn technical, operational and managerial best practices from our experts.
-The USWP hosted a delegation from Brazil in September 2013 in the Colorado River basin and is currently preparing for a delegation from Mexico to tour the Delaware River basin.
+The USWP hosted a delegation from Brazil in September 2013 in the Colorado River basin.

 KNOWLEDGE AND INFORMATION